xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

       FailureHandling.STOP_ON_FAILURE)
   ```

-* **Generate variable with the same name as the exposed variable of the called test case**: The called test case uses its variable names as variables values.
+* **Generate variable with the same name as the exposed variable of the called test case**: The called test case uses its variable names as variable values.

   ``` groovy
   WebUI.callTestCase(findTestCase('Main Test Cases/TC1_Verify Successful Login'), [('Username') : Username, ('Password') : Password],